PowerShift Publications 2018-2011

 CETA: Risks and side effects

 This publication by Zoltán Massay-Kosubek and George Thurley, European Public Health Alliance, critically examines the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada.
 The authors, Zoltán Massay-Kosubek and George Thurley, argue that CETA poses significant public health risks in Europe and Canada.
-They highlight how the abolition of tariffs on unhealthy food and the strengthened investment protection regime could undermine government capacity in areas such as health and food security.
-In addition, they criticise that CETA impedes access to affordable medicines through enhanced intellectual property rights and thus negatively affects healthcare.
+They highlight how the elimination of tariffs on unhealthy food and the strengthened investment protection regime could undermine government capacity in areas such as health and food security.
+In addition, they criticise the fact that CETA makes access to affordable medicines more difficult due to increased intellectual property rights and thus negatively affects healthcare.

-On Messer's cutting edge: Dangerous course for ISDS
+On knife cutting edge: Dangerous setting of course for ISDS

-The position paper takes a critical stance on the European Commission's proposal for a Multilateral Investor-State Dispute Settlement Mechanism (ISDS).
-It is argued that such an institutionalization of the ISDS system would expand the rights of corporations at the expense of human rights, the environment and climate protection.
-The paper highlights how ISDS mechanisms are already being used to tackle socially and environmentally meaningful government policies, thereby undermining democratic decision-making processes.
-The authors call for a departure from these mechanisms and instead advocate for strengthening the rights of communities and effective regulation of transnational corporations.
+The position paper takes a critical stance on the European Commission's proposal for a multilateral investor-state dispute settlement mechanism (ISDS).
+It is argued that such institutionalisation of the ISDS system would extend the rights of corporations at the expense of human rights, the environment and climate protection.
+The paper highlights how ISDS mechanisms are already being used to address socially and environmentally meaningful government policies, thereby undermining democratic decision-making processes.
+The authors call for a shift away from these mechanisms and advocate instead for strengthening the rights of communities and effective regulation of transnational corporations.

 Without responsibility and transparency – human rights risks along the nickel supply chain

 The study by Melanie Müller and Michael Reckordt, PowerShift, sheds light on the critical aspects of the nickel supply chain, with a special focus on the Philippines.
-It shows that nickel mining leads to human rights violations, pollution and health risks for workers and local communities worldwide.
-The authors Müller and Reckordt discuss the role of large corporations in the global nickel market and call for greater consideration of human rights standards along the entire supply chain.
-The study stresses the need for a responsible raw material policy that puts the protection of people and the environment at the forefront.
+It shows that nickel mining worldwide leads to human rights violations, pollution and health risks for workers and local communities.
+Authors Müller and Reckordt discuss the role of large corporations in the global nickel market and call for greater consideration of human rights standards along the entire supply chain.
+The study stresses the need for a responsible raw materials policy that puts the protection of people and the environment at the forefront.

 Regulatory cooperation: big business’ wishes come true in TTIP and CETA